simul/simul.github.io/unrealengine/index.md

 This actor provides a reference to a sequence asset which is rendered.
 Choose the actor (from "World Outliner" window).
 In the "Details" window, set the reference to a TrueSky Sequence asset (read below how to create one) in the "Active Sequence" property.

-* To create a new TrueSkySeqence asset, go to the "Content Browser" window.
+* To create a new TrueSkySequence asset, go to the "Content Browser" window.
 Press "New Asset" button (or do a right mouse click inside the window) to open an asset selection window.
 Choose "Miscellaneous / TrueSky Sequence Asset".
 A new asset will be created.
 Now you can rename/save/delete it.

 <a href="http://simul.co/wp-content/uploads/2014/07/UE4_CreateAsset.png"><img src="http://simul.co/wp-content/uploads/2014/07/UE4_CreateAsset-233x300.png"/></a>

- In the World Outliner, select your trueSKY sequence actor , and in the Details panel, set its Active Sequence to be the newly created asset:
+ In the World Outliner, select your trueSKY sequence actor, and in the Details panel, set its Active Sequence to be the newly created asset:

 <a href="http://simul.co/wp-content/uploads/2014/07/Clipboard-Image-8.png"><img src="http://simul.co/wp-content/uploads/2014/07/Clipboard-Image-8-150x150.png"/></a>